Parliament of Northern Ireland: House of Commons

-By the time the first-past-the-post system was implemented for the 1929 election, the Republicans had few or no candidates and pro-separatist electors were represented almost solely by the Nationalist Party.
+By the time the first-past-the-post system was implemented by the House of Commons (Method of Voting and Redistribution of Seats) Act (Northern Ireland) 1929 (19 Geo.
+5. c.
+5 (N.I.)) for the 1929 election, the Republicans had few or no candidates and pro-Irish unification voters were represented almost solely by the Nationalist Party.
 Despite the change in the electoral system and accusations of gerrymandering, the Nationalist Party lost 9.5% share of the vote, but still gained a seat.
 The more moderate Northern Ireland Labour Party and Ulster Liberal Party both gained in vote share but lost seats.

 The boundary changes for 1929 were not made by an impartial boundary commission but by the Unionist government, for which it was accused of gerrymandering.
 The charges that the Stormont seats (as opposed to local council wards) were gerrymandered against Nationalists is disputed by historians (since the number of Nationalists elected under the two systems barely changed), though it is agreed that losses under the change to single-member constituency boundaries were suffered by independent unionists, the Liberals and the Northern Ireland Labour Party.
 Population movements were so small that these boundaries were used almost everywhere until the Parliament was dissolved in 1972.
 In 1968 the government abolished the Queen's University constituency (university constituencies had been abolished at Westminster with effect from 1950) and created four new constituencies in the outskirts of Belfast where populations had grown.
 This change helped the Unionists, as they held only two of the university seats but won all four of the newly created seats.
 There had, however, long been calls from outside Unionism to abolish the graduate franchise (and other anomalies) and to have "one person one vote".

 Senate

 The Senate was a last-minute addition to the Parliament, after the original plans for a single Senate covering both the Stormont and Dublin Parliaments were overtaken by events.

 Twenty-four senators were elected by the House of Commons using the single transferable vote.
 The elections were carried out after each general election, with 12 members elected for two parliaments each time.
-The other two seats were held ex officio by the Lord Mayor of Belfast and the Mayor of Derry.
+The other two seats were held ex officio by the Lord Mayor of Belfast and the mayor of Derry.
 The Senate generally had the same party balance as the House of Commons, though abstaining parties and very small parties were not represented.
 Because of this, and its dependence on the House of Commons for election, it had virtually no political impact.